SathvikKP/SathvikKP.github.io/_pages/experience.md

 * Nokia, Summer Co-Op – Optical Networks, Network Infrastructure (Nokia Bell Labs, Murray Hill, New Jersey
   * Created a generic GUI tool that can connect to any Network element and present the element properties / configuration in an editable tree view.
   * The tool works for any Network element following the NETCONF protocol, and generates, builds the necessary python classes dynamically.
 Improves work efficiency by 95% - network admins no longer need to manually build xml or use confusing commandline options to view/change NETCONF compliant device properties.
   * The tool communicates via NETCONF protocol, and is built with python libraries  ncclient, ydk and PyQt5.
-It is containerized using docker protocol.
+It is containerized using docker.
   * May 2025 – Aug 2025